Supreme Court to take up major Second Amendment case next term

 “As the Court surely anticipated, lower courts are now hard at work applying the new historical framework and revaluating firearm restrictions that were previously upheld under intermediate scrutiny and deference to legislative judgment.
 Many important cases have been argued and await decisions,” Rahimi’s attorney wrote in court filings.

-The Justice Department opted against waiting for more cases to percolate, arguing the provision was constitutional and needed to reduce violence, contending the nation’s historical tradition allows the government to disarm people who are dangerous
+The Justice Department opted against waiting for more cases to percolate, arguing the provision was constitutional and necessary to reduce violence, contending the nation’s historical tradition allows the government to disarm people who are dangerous.

 “Governments have long disarmed individuals who pose a threat to the safety of others, and Section 922(g)(8) falls comfortably within that tradition,” the Justice Department wrote in its request.
 “The Fifth Circuit’s contrary decision misapplies this Court’s precedents, conflicts with the decisions of other courts of appeals, and threatens grave harms for victims of domestic violence.”